varunmalladi/varunmalladi.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Varun (Rooney) and I'm currently a junior at Dartmouth College studying mathematics.
-If you'd asked me six months ago about the specific areas of mathematics I wish to pursue, I would've said infinity-categories or stable homotopy theory.
-Now I'm not so sure— I've become highly interested in aspects of analysis such as linear PDE's, differential operators, and D-modules.
-My field of view is broadening...
+My name is Varun (Runi) and I'm currently a senior at Dartmouth College studying mathematics.
+Right now I'm interested in functional analysis, particularly operator and C*-algebras.
+I'm hoping to eventually get into noncommutative geometry.
+Check out the [Math tab]() above for more.

-I have a [Youtube channel](https://www.youtube.com/channel/UCvYCMicLA7TZNfYhOaSCOsw) that is very important to me.
-Teaching is something I find really fulfilling.
-Check it out!

 Aside from mathematics, I enjoy developing software, particularly low-level programs.
-I'm currently working on writing a Rust compiler based on `rustc` (the official Rust compiler).
-I'm documenting the journey [here](https://varunmalladi.github.io/rustconomicon/), and the actual code lives [here](https://github.com/treemcgee42/rc) (check out one of the branches if it seems a little sparse on `main`).
+Compilers and graphics are two areas I'm interested in at the moment.
+Check out the [Programming tab]() above to see what I've been working on.

-And aside from even that, I try writing every now and then.
+And aside from even that, I try draw and write.